RufusDrew/Rest-Api-CURD-Api/README.md

 # Rest-Api-CURD-Api
-Building Rest Api using Node and Express Js
+Building Rest Api using Node and Express Js and with the using of POSTMAN to design, build, test and iterate their APIs

 ## 1.Install dependency
 ```